 Victory City: A History of New York and New Yorkers by JohnStrausbaughis a rich and readable New York City history of the World War II years, with nearly half of the book covering the pre-War years and the cast of characters who took the stage by the time of the December 7, 1941 attack on Pearl Harbor.
 Strausbaugh focuses on the people who made our history, from FDR and LaGuardia, to the role Vincent Astor played in developing spy networks, to the Manhattan Project, and the saboteurs who infiltrated the city regularly.
 He includes minor characters, from bobby-soxers and zoot-suiters, to gangsters and conscientious objectors, and just regular folks who stepped into famous photographs.

 Activist New York: A History of People, Protest and Politics Steven H Jaffe traces the struggles for religious and press freedom in the Colonial and Revolutionary periods 1624-1783 on through Occupy Wall Street in 2011.
 The author Steven Jaffe is a curator of the Activism Exhibit at the Museum of the City of New York.
 According to Eric Foner's forward, "Every generation of New Yorkers has witnessed the emergence of some kind of collective popular activism.
 Their movements have helped to make New York, and America, a freer, more equal society."

-Recommended by Marjorie Cohen, BNHG planning committee member
+Recommended by John Gorham, BNHG planning committee member

 Ned Harrigan from Corlear's Hook to Herald Square(1980) by Richard Moody is a biography of half the great vaudeville team of Harrigan and Hart, made more famous by the George M. Cohan song “H - A - double R I, G A N Spells Harrigan”.
 He lived on West 102nd Street and the bio covers quite a bit of early musical theater history.